Wohlfahrtia magnifica: Myiasis

 W. magnifica larvae cause myiasis in mammals, mainly in sheep, but also in cattle, goats, horses, and rarely in humans.
-In sheep, larvae chiefly infest genitalia or open wounds.
+The fly is larviparous, meaning that it does not participate in oviposition and instead gives birth to batches of live larvae, usually in the range of 120-170 specimens at a time.
+In sheep, the larvae chiefly infest genitalia or open wounds.
 In humans, W. magnifica larvae may infest the ear, eye, mouth, or nose, damaging living tissues; they may also infest open wounds, including after surgery.

 Distribution

 W. magnifica is found in southern Europe, Central Asia, the Middle East, North Africa, and China.
 Their range is increasing, believed to be because of the spread of intensive sheep rearing.

 Similar species

 The larvae of the North American species, W. vigil and W. opaca, are incapable of penetrating adult skin; infestation occurs only in infants.